piratejon/plasmaJET/srs/answers.md

 Appendix A: Issues List

   < This is a dynamic list of the open requirements issues that remain to be resolved, including TBDs, pending decisions, information that is needed, conflicts awaiting resolution, and the like.>
+  * Our user-facing use cases should be compatible, with minimal modifications, with whatever protocol is decided upon by the protocol design team.
+However the specific protocol implementation details are as-yet-unknown and these may require unanticipated adjustments.